LosMaquios/ProxyObserver/README.md

   Observe your data changes easily with the [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) power.

-  **Note:** `ProxyObserver` exists mostly for reactive libraries which needs to keep track data changes. (e.g. `Vue` to perform DOM updates on `data` mutations).
+  **Note:** `ProxyObserver` exists mostly for reactive libraries which need to keep track of their data changes. (e.g. `Vue` to perform DOM updates on `data` mutations).

 ## Usage and installation